NclRSE-Training/hpc-intro-rocket/episodes/20-cluster.md

 scheduler, and use it to start running our scripts and programs!

 ::: keypoints
- - "An HPC system is a set of networked machines."
+ - An HPC system is a set of networked machines.
- - "HPC systems typically provide login nodes and a set of worker nodes."
+ - HPC systems typically provide login nodes and a set of worker nodes.
+ - The standard method of interacting with such systems is via a command line interface called Bash.
- - "The resources found on independent (worker) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted filesystems, etc.)."
+ - The resources found on independent (worker) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted filesystems, etc.).
- - "Files saved on one node are available on all nodes."
+ - Files saved on one node are available on all nodes.
- - "Avoid running jobs on the login node"
+ - Avoid running jobs on the login node
 :::